How Learning Works

 - get support from your facilitator and ongoing support from CETL after completion

-Registration for the fall cohort is closed.
-Spring registration will open in November.
+Registration for the spring 2023 cohort is now closed.

 Contact the Learning Community Facilitator, Dr. Ryan Darling, Assistant Professor, Psychological Sciences